dotkom/monoweb/packages/core/src/modules/attendance/__test__/attendance-service.e2e-spec.ts.md

+# This file has been temporarily disabled before studyYears are available.

 import { createEnvironment } from "@dotkomonline/env"
 import type { AttendancePoolWrite, AttendanceWrite, AttendeeWrite, UserWrite } from "@dotkomonline/types" import { ulid } from "ulid"